The Fluffy Jackets story & FAQ

 The Fighting Demons (2014) album helped establish The Fluffy Jackets’ signature rock sound, blending classic influences with their own contemporary style.

-Where was Fighting Demons (2014) recorded, and why is that studio important?
+Where was Fighting Demons (2014) recorded and who played on it?

 Left to right: The Sun Studio session featured Manny Charlton (Nazareth) on guitars, Robert “Rob” Hall (Jerry Lee Lewis’ Killer Band) on drums, Helge Rognstad (The Fluffy Jackets) on vocals & guitars and Neil Murray (Whitesnake, Black Sabbath) on bass,

-• Neil Murray (Whitesnake / Black Sabbath) — bass
+- Neil Murray (Whitesnake / Black Sabbath, Gary Moore, Brian May) — bass

-• Robert Hall (from Jerry Lee Lewis’s Killer Band) — drums
+- Robert Hall (Jerry Lee Lewis’s Killer Band) — drums

 What recognition did Fighting Demons receive after release?